Retention of the frigate Libertad in Ghana: Steps for recovery

 Faced with the refusal of the Ghanaian judicial authorities, Argentina addressed a proposal to the United Nations (UN) to analyze the situation, which directly affected the immunity system of UN states by not respecting the immunity of a military vessel.
 With this agenda, Héctor Timerman met with the UN Secretary General Ban Ki-moon.
-After deliberating on this Argentinian proposal, the International Maritime Organization (IMO), a body dependent on the UN, resolved on November 28, 2012, that the Libertad was a warship and it therefore had immunity and could not be seized.
-Definitive proof of its status as a military vessel was presented by the Argentinian ambassador to the United Kingdom, Alicia Castro, who finally demonstrated that the Libertad lacked an IMO registration number for commercial vessels because it was a warship.
+After deliberating on this Argentine proposal, the International Maritime Organization (IMO), a body dependent on the UN, resolved on November 28, 2012, that the Libertad was a warship and it therefore had immunity and could not be seized.
+Definitive proof of its status as a military vessel was presented by the Argentine ambassador to the United Kingdom, Alicia Castro, who finally demonstrated that the Libertad lacked an IMO registration number for commercial vessels because it was a warship.

 Finally, on December 15, 2012, more than two months after the initial detention, the ITLOS ordered Ghana, by unanimous decision, to immediately release the Libertad.
-The court ruled that "Ghana must unconditionally release the frigate, ensuring that the ship, its commander and crew can leave the port of Tema and ensuring its provisioning" and also pondered that the warship was an "expression of Argentinian sovereignty" and that Ghana's decision to hijack and retain the ship affected diplomatic immunity under international law.
+The court ruled that "Ghana must unconditionally release the frigate, ensuring that the ship, its commander and crew can leave the port of Tema and ensuring its provisioning" and also pondered that the warship was an "expression of Argentine sovereignty" and that Ghana's decision to hijack and retain the ship affected diplomatic immunity under international law.
 ITLOS set December 22 as the maximum term for compliance with the judgment, stating Ghana should comply with the ruling and release the ship "without conditions", and that the parties involved would share the costs of the process.
 Upon hearing the news, the president of Argentina, Cristina Fernández de Kirchner, celebrated by announcing on her Twitter account: "Once again we comply: the Fragata returns".